-- All students will be wanded and bookbags searched upon arrival on campus. - A pat-down search of a student's person or a search of a student's personal effects may be conducted when there is "reasonable suspicion" that the student is in possession of any illegal, unauthorized, or contraband item. - A principal may conduct or authorize the conduct of periodic, general inspection of all lockers and desks and may also conduct an inspection of specific lockers and desks without notice and without student consent.
+- All students will be wanded and bookbags searched upon arrival on campus. - A pat-down search of a student's person or a search of a student's personal effects may be conducted when there is "reasonable suspicion" that the student has any illegal, unauthorized, or contraband item. - A principal may conduct or authorize the conduct of periodic, general inspections of all lockers and desks and may also conduct an inspection of specific lockers and desks without notice and student consent.